hazelcast/hazelcast-reference-manual/src/ThreadingOperation.md

 **Example:**

-Take a 3 node cluster.
+Take a cluster with three members.
 Two members will have 90 primary partitions and one member will have 91 primary partitions.
-Let's say you have one CPU and 4 cores per CPU.
-By default, 4 operation threads will be allocated to serve 90 or 91 partitions.
+Let's say you have one CPU and four cores per CPU.
+By default, four operation threads will be allocated to serve 90 or 91 partitions.

 #### Operations that are Not Partition-aware